sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-process/handlers.md

 name         |
 -------------|------
 description  | Name of the [secret][20] defined in the executable command.
-Becomes the environment variable presented to the check.
+Becomes the environment variable presented to the handler.
 Read [Use secrets management in Sensu][26] for more information. required     | true type         | String example      | {{< language-toggle >}}